-It has many benefits for overall health, but plays an especially important role in keeping your brain and nervous system working normally.
+It is essential for overall health, but plays an especially important role in keeping the brain and nervous system working properly.

-Vitamin B12 deficiency, however, affects nearly half of all adults.
+Vitamin B12 deficiency, however, is surprisingly common, affecting nearly half of all adults.

 Benefits of Vitamin B12

-It can reduce the severity and frequency of allergies and asthma attacks.
-(3)
+It may reduce the severity and frequency of allergies and asthma attacks.

 Mental Health Benefits of B12

-But where vitamin B12 is really crucial is in keeping the brain and nervous system healthy and functioning optimally.
+But where vitamin B12 is really crucial is in keeping the brain and nervous system healthy and functioning well.

-Some researchers believe the link between B12 deficiency and dementia and psychiatric disorders is so strong that patients with these conditions should have their B12 levels closely monitored for life.
-(10)
+Some researchers believe that the link between B12 deficiency and dementia and psychiatric disorders is so strong that patients with these conditions should have their B12 level closely monitored for life.

-Many seniors diagnosed with dementia or Alzheimer’s are in fact “only” B12-deficient and can make remarkable recoveries when their low B12 levels are addressed.
-(11)
+Many seniors diagnosed with dementia or Alzheimer’s are in fact B12-deficient and can make remarkable recoveries when their low B12 levels are addressed.

-This misdiagnosis occurs because the symptoms of vitamin B12 deficiency closely mimic that of these diseases.
+This misdiagnosis occurs because the symptoms of vitamin B12 deficiency closely mimic those of these diseases.

-There’s exciting evidence that a cocktail of B-complex vitamins may prevent and be useful for treating Alzheimer’s.
+There’s exciting evidence that a cocktail of B-complex vitamins may both help prevent and be useful for treating Alzheimer’s.

-An Oxford University study found that taking vitamin B12 along with vitamins B6 and folic acid improved brain function and dramatically reduced brain shrinkage in the area of the brain most affected by Alzheimer’s.
-(13)
+A University of Oxford study found that taking vitamin B12 along with vitamins B6 and folic acid improved brain function and dramatically reduced brain shrinkage in the area of the brain most affected by Alzheimer’s.

 Vitamin B12 Deficiency Symptoms

-Vitamin B12 deficiency can have serious consequences, yet up to 40% of American adults are believed to have below normal levels of vitamin B12.
-(14)
+Up to 40% of American adults are believed to have below normal levels of vitamin B12.

-If left untreated, vitamin B12 deficiency can cause a host of neurological problems including gait abnormalities, neuropathy, neuropsychiatric manifestations, and impaired vision, taste and smell.
-(18)
+If left untreated, vitamin B12 deficiency can cause numerous neurological problems, including gait abnormalities, neuropathy, neuropsychiatric manifestations, and impaired vision, taste, and smell.

 Who’s at Risk for Vitamin B12 Deficiency

-You can try to raise a low B12 level in two ways — with food or with supplements.
+You can try to raise a low B12 level in two ways — with food and with supplements.